srikarg/school-finder/README.md

 # How can I run it?

 Simply download the repository and open `index.html`.
+Alternatively, visit the live site [here](http://srikarg.github.io/school-finder/)!